 This colorful man went to Dartmouth College, where he ran the Dartmouth Jack-O-Lantern, a humorist magazine.
 Being that Theo was smack dab in the middle of Prohibition, he was punished for drinking gin in his dorm room with friends.
 Dean Laycock insisted that Theo be removed from the Jack-O-Lantern and stripped of his title.

 So, what did he do?
 Theo changed his name!
-He took a pseudonym using his middle name and gave him self the honorific of doctor in homage to his father who would have preferred him to practice medicine.
+He took a pseudonym using his middle name and gave himself the honorific of doctor in homage to his father who would have preferred him to practice medicine.
 With his new moniker, Dr. Seuss resumed his work on the magazine and went on to work for various magazine and book publishers as a cartoonist and writer.
 He quickly rose through the ranks and gained wealth through his magazine and advertising gigs.
-In his later years he moved to the lovely La Jolla community near San Diego where he published many books through Random House under his famous pen name.
+In his later years, he moved to the lovely La Jolla community near San Diego where he published many books through Random House under his famous pen name.

 Eric Arthur Blair

 This author was concerned that his first stories would embarrass his family, as they highlighted their era of poverty.
-When considering a pen name he was inspired by the patron saint of England, a country he loved dearly, and a river where he had enjoy sailing frequently in his youth.
+When considering a pen name he was inspired by the patron saint of England, a country he loved dearly, and a river where he had enjoyed sailing frequently in his youth.

 George Orwell was born in India but raised in England.
 After a stint as a police officer in Burma, he began to write back in England.
 His work continues to influence our next generation as it had me.
 His pen name went on to become an adjective to describe how awful the world could become if we all aren’t diligent.
 It’s hard to imagine his old name in place of his famous pen name.